 Striped bass are not picky eaters, they are very opportunistic in fact.
 Crabs, sand fleas, bloodworms, squid, clams, menhaden (bunker), shad, herring, mackerel, spot, perch, alewives, silversides, and eels are all on the menu.
 Live eels, spot, bunker, and herring will entice any larger striped bass to eat, but cutting fresh or frozen fish into chunks works well for striped bass of all sizes.
 Crabs, sand fleas, bloodworms, squid, and clams are optimized for smaller stripers.
 Diversifying your bait size and selection helps to increase your catch rate, especially if you use the two rod method we recommend for surf fishing with bait.
-Live bait is a strong option for inshore fishing, but if you are hitting the surf, it is best to stick with frozen bait.
+Live or fresh bait is the best option, but frozen bait works well too if it’s the only available option.

 Striped Bass Rigs